taraglo/video-downloader/readme.md

 1. Install python 3.10 or whichever version works.
 2. Update config values in `settings.py` file.
 3. Install all the required packages in `requirements.txt` file.
-4. List all the videos links you want to download from in `urls.txt` file.
+4. List all the video links you want to download from in `urls.txt` file.
 5. Run `python3 main.py` to start the download process.

 ---